 Travel Photography Tip #4 – Experiment with Depth of Field

-With the advent of ‘Portrait Mode’ on the iPhone and other popular smartphones, everyone seems to be able to produce a photo with a ‘blurry background’ nowadays.
+With the advent of ‘Portrait Mode’ on the iPhone and other popular smartphones, everyone seems to produce a photo with a ‘blurry background’ nowadays.

-I admit that blurring the background (aka creating ‘bokeh’) is a shortcut to making your images stand out from the crowd, but the longer I’ve been a photographer, the more I’ve come to appreciate using a more considerable depth of field.
+I admit that blurring the background (aka creating ‘bokeh’) is a shortcut to making your images stand out from the crowd.
+Still, the longer I’ve been a photographer, the more I’ve come to appreciate using a more considerable depth of field.

-‘Depth of field’ refers to how much is in focus in a shot — a photo with blurry background or foreground elements exhibits ‘shallow’ depth of field.
+‘Depth of field refers to how much is in focus in a shot — a photo with blurry background or foreground elements exhibits a ‘shallow depth of field.
 This is the type of shot that beginner photographers strive for, usually, but unfortunately, lenses that produce this kind of image are traditionally more expensive.

 Travel Photography Tip #5 – Use the sun to your advantage